EDIT: Traffic Planet Hosting has rebranded, and is now called WPX Hosting.

 I’ve never really taken the time to research the different web hosts in the past.

 I was recommended Bluehost when I built my first niche site, and that’s what I’ve been using all this time.

 When I decided to move RankXL to something better, I spent quite a bit of time shopping around to find the perfect plan.

-It took a long time before I finally decided to go with Traffic Planet (now called WPX Hosting), and I learned quite a bit about the different companies out there and the options they provide.
+It took a long time before I finally decided to go with WPX Hosting (now called WPX Hosting), and I learned quite a bit about the different companies out there and the options they provide.